WTF? Doesn’t anyone hear that alarm going off???

 This one is going to come back to bite.
 In a big way.

-8 Responses to “WTF?
+8 thoughts on “WTF?
 Doesn’t anyone hear that alarm going off???”

 On the other hand, these companies did receive a government bailout.
 Maybe this will serve as a valuable lesson to companies in the future: don’t screw up so badly that you require Uncle Sam’s money, or the government will start sticking its (really big) nose in your business, and you will not like the results.